nikhil2001-create/Asic-Design-Class/README.md

 ![image](https://github.com/user-attachments/assets/7503bcea-4654-4bc9-b77a-de9ced7929be)

-**Pads:** Small metallic areas on a chip or package used to connect internal circuitry to external connections, enabling signals to be transferred to and from the IC.
+**Pads:** Metallic areas on a chip or package for connecting internal circuitry to external signals.

-**Core:** The central part of a chip containing the main processing unit and functional logic, often optimized for power and performance.
+**Core:** The central part of a chip with the processing unit and functional logic, optimized for performance and power.

-**Die:** The section of a silicon wafer containing an individual IC before it is packaged, housing all active circuits and elements for the chip's functions.
+**Die:** The individual IC section of a silicon wafer, containing all active circuits before packaging.

 ![image](https://github.com/user-attachments/assets/cfa2c482-59c5-4ad5-b74c-a027bfdf16b8)